 This 6 mile loop trail will take you from Blauherd and onwards to five different pristine lakes before ending in Sunnegga.
 It is a nice and easy trail to follow with some great Matterhorn views all around.

-» Learn more about the trail in the Zermatt 5 Lakes hiking guide
+Learn More: Check out the Zermatt 5 Lakes hiking guide for more info

 Charles Kuonen Suspension Bridge Hike